Panmind/jquery-ajax-nav/README.md

 Demo
 ----

-To launch the demo app:
+To launch the demo app, from your favorite terminal application, enter the "demo" directory and issue:

-> rackup -p 8080
+    rackup -p 8080

 Point your browser to localhost:8080 and click around.
 Source files are in the demo/ directory.